-This handout will tell you how what to expect after gynecology oncology surgery.
+This handout will tell you what to expect after gynecology oncology surgery.

 What to Expect

-You may have staples that will be removed after 10 to 14 days by your local doctor or by your surgeon.
+You may have staples.
+They will be removed 10 to 14 days after surgery.
+This will be done by your local doctor or by the surgeon.

 Nausea or Vomiting